markglh/composing-microservices-with-sbt-docker/README.md

 addSbtPlugin("se.marcuslonnberg" % "sbt-docker" % "1.4.0")
 ```

-We can then get to work on our build.sbt
+We can then make a start on our build.sbt

 ```scala
 mainClass in assembly := Some("com.markglh.blog.Bootstrap")